drmaas/ratpack-kotlin/README.md

 ## Maven Artifact

-The library is available via jcenter:
+The library is available via maven central:

 Maven: